MichelMichels/BpostSharp/README.md

 | Name                       | Nuget                                                                                                                                      | Description                                                        |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------ |
 | `MichelMichels.BpostSharp` | <a href="https://www.nuget.org/packages/MichelMichels.BpostSharp"><img src="https://img.shields.io/nuget/v/MichelMichels.BpostSharp"/></a> | This is the core package which contains all interfaces and models. |

+To use the excel version, use any version of [the files at the official bpost website](https://www.bpost.be/nl/postcodevalidatie-tool).
+To use the web version, grab one of the HTML versions on the same page.

 ### Example code